awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 + **QueueName**: The name of your queue

 **ThrottledCalls**
-The number of voice calls that were rejected because the rate of calls per second exceeded the maximum supported limit\.
-To increase the supported rate of calls, request an increase in the service limit for concurrent active calls per instance\.
+The number of voice calls that were rejected because the rate of calls per second exceeded the maximum supported quota\.
+To increase the supported rate of calls, request an increase in the service quota for concurrent active calls per instance\.
 To monitor the total throttled calls in a given time period, take a look at the Sum statistic in CloudWatch\.
 Unit: Seconds
 Unit: Count